Exploring for Energy Metals In North America

 Northwest Athabasca Joint Venture

-The Northwest Athabasca Joint Venture property is owned by Forum (39.25 percent), NexGen (TSX:NXE) (28.25 percent), Cameco (TSX:CCO) (20 percent) and AREVA (12.5 percent).
-The property is located in the Maurice Bay area of Lake Athabasca, 75 kilometers west of Uranium City, and includes the Maurice Bay deposit, which contains a historical resource estimate of 1.5 million pounds grading 0.6% U3O8 to a depth of 50 m*.
-(Saskatchewan Industry and Resources, Miscellaneous Report 2003-7).
-Forum has identified a number of zones of uranium mineralization on the property that require follow-up drilling.
+The Northwest Athabasca JV property is owned by Forum (39.25 percent), NexGen (28.25 percent), Cameco (20 percent) and AREVA (12.5 percent).
+The property is located in the Maurice Bay area of Lake Athabasca, 75 kilometers west of Uranium City, and includes the Maurice Bay deposit, which contains a historical resource estimate of 1.5 million pounds grading 0.6 percent U3O8 to a depth of 50 meters*.
+Forum has identified a number of zones of uranium mineralization on the property that requires follow-up drilling.

 Forum wholly-owns Maurice Point project, located to the east of the Northwest Athabasca JV.

 A ground gravity survey was completed on the property which identified multiple gravity lows.
-In 2017, Forum conducted a soil sampling survey down-ice from the gravity lows which focused exploration on an east-west corridor trending from the NWJV on to the Maurice Point property and outlined a number of drill worthy targets..
+In 2017, Forum conducted a soil sampling survey down-ice from the gravity lows which focused exploration on an east-west corridor trending from the Northwest Athabasca JV on to the Maurice Point property and outlined a number of drill worthy targets.

-Richard Mazur, MBA – President, CEO & Director
+Richard Mazur, P.Geo., MBA – President, CEO and Director

 Mr. Mazur graduated with a B.Sc. in Geology from the University of Toronto in 1975 and obtained an MBA from Queen’s University in 1985.